Food & Agriculture

 - Only retail properties, such as convenience stores or corner stores located within targeted areas of the City of Stockton (see Food Deserts Map in External Links), are eligible for this program.
 Properties outside of these areas will be reviewed on a case-by-case basis for eligibility in accordance with CDBG regulations.

-- Grants shall only be used for interior upgrades such as shelving or storage, cosmetic enhancements to improve the layout of the store and encourage customers to purchase healthier food options, infrastructure improvements to building, eligible equipment such as cold storage units, and labor for installation of improvements.
+- Grants shall only be used for interior upgrades such as shelving or storage, cosmetic enhancements to improve the layout of the store and encourage customers to purchase healthier food options, infrastructure improvements to the building, eligible equipment such as cold storage units, and labor for installation of improvements.

 - Properties are eligible for one grant under this program.